 They may do this by keeping the font color the same as the background color or making the font size really tiny.
 Hackers may hide the keywords in the header or footer too.

-There are two main ways to find the Japanese SEO Spam Hack – manually and using a security scanner.
+There are two main ways to find the Japanese SEO Spam Hack –

 There are WordPress Security Plugins that are capable of scanning files and looking for thousands of malware infections in just a few minutes.